aurora-is-near/AIPs/AIPs/aip-8.md

 If by the end of the process, the verifier ends up with a computed `txs_hash` (root hash) that corresponds to the one of the block, then the transaction should belong to the block.
 To check if the computed `txs_hash` corresponds to the one of the block, the verifier just needs to compute the block hashchain using the info in the block header and the computed `txs_hash`, and compare it with the block hashchain on the header.

 The size of the siblings hash nodes sequence is then the height of the tree.
 As this is a binary balanced tree then for `n` transactions the sequence size is `O(log n)`.
-Given the transaction and the proof, the verification process is then `O(log n)`.
+Given the transaction and the proof, the verification process takes then `O(log n)`.

 ## Rationale